genesisgir/genesis-C-sides/csides/JoggerJoelTypeThing/README.md

 # README.md

 # JoggerJoelTypeThing
-This program takes the user into a  minecrafft world heavy inspiration by joggerJoel with his immense interactive minecraft bots we will be taking user threw minecraft scenarios to dig , build, and do a wide range of tasks that a minecraft would do! just with the less functions..but creativity is what counts so jump into this diverse world and start collecting items and building your home and finish the program!
+This program takes the user into a  minecraft world heavy inspiration by joggerJoel with his immense interactive minecraft bots we will be taking user threw minecraft scenarios to dig , build, and do a wide range of tasks that a minecraft would do! just with the less functions..but creativity is what counts so jump into this diverse world and start collecting items and building your home and finish the program!
 This program is not an